artefactual/atom/CONTRIBUTING.md

 wiki](https://wiki.accesstomemory.org/Resources/Documentation) for more information.

-Additionally, with each new AtoM release we include user interface translations generously provided by our volunteer translator community.Here is the information on [how to help contribute translations](https://wiki.accesstomemory.org/Resources/Translation)
+Additionally, with each new AtoM release we include user interface translations generously provided by our volunteer translator community.
+Here is the information on [how to help contribute translations](https://wiki.accesstomemory.org/Resources/Translation)

 ## Additional Resources